lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Integrity Checking {#IntegrityChecking}

 The integrity of the fragmentation-reassembly process of a SCHC Packet MUST be checked at the receive end.
+A Profle MUST specify how integrity checking is performed.

-By default, integrity checking is performed by computing a Reassembly Check Sequence (RCS) based on the SCHC Packet at the sender side and transmitting it to the receiver for comparison with the RCS locally computed after reassembly.
+It is RECOMMENDED that integrity checking be performed by computing a Reassembly Check Sequence (RCS) based on the SCHC Packet at the sender side and transmitting it to the receiver for comparison with the RCS locally computed after reassembly.

 The RCS supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).

-The CRC32 polynomial 0xEDB88320 (i.e. the reversed polynomial representation, which is used e.g. in the Ethernet standard {{ETHERNET}}) is RECOMMENDED as the default algorithm for computing the RCS.
-Nevertheless, other RCS lengths or other algorithms MAY be required by the Profile.
+The CRC32 polynomial 0xEDB88320 (i.e., the reversed polynomial representation, which is used in the Ethernet standard {{ETHERNET}}) is RECOMMENDED as the default algorithm for computing the RCS.

 The RCS MUST be computed on the full SCHC Packet concatenated with the padding bits, if any, of the SCHC Fragment carrying the last tile.
 The rationale is that the SCHC reassembler has no way of knowing the boundary between the last tile and the padding bits.
 Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the SCHC reassembler.

-Note that the concatenation of the complete SCHC Packet and any padding bits, if present, of the last SCHC Fragment does not generally constitute an integer number of bytes.
+The concatenation of the complete SCHC Packet and any padding bits, if present, of the last SCHC Fragment does not generally constitute an integer number of bytes.
+CRC libraries are usually byte-oriented.
-For implementers to be able to use byte-oriented CRC libraries, it is RECOMMENDED that the concatenation of the complete SCHC Packet and any last fragment padding bits be zero-extended to the next byte boundary and that the RCS be computed on that byte array.
+It is RECOMMENDED that the concatenation of the complete SCHC Packet and any last fragment padding bits be zero-extended to the next byte boundary and that the RCS be computed on that byte array.
-A Profile MAY specify another behavior.

 ### Header Fields {#HeaderFields}

 The SCHC F/R messages contain the following fields (see the formats in {{Fragfor}}):

 * Rule ID: this field is present in all the SCHC F/R messages.
-It is used to identify
+The Rule identifies

   * that a SCHC F/R message is being carried, as opposed to an unfragmented SCHC Packet,